stencilproject/Stencil/docs/builtins.rst

     {% include "comment.html" %}

-The `include` tag requires a FileSystemLoader to be found inside your context with the paths, or bundles used to lookup the template.
+The `include` tag requires you to provide a loader which will be used to lookup the template.

 .. code-block:: swift

+    let environment = Environment(bundle: [Bundle.main])
-    let context = Context(dictionary: [
+    let template = environment.loadTemplate(name: "index.html")
-      "loader": FileSystemLoader(bundle: [NSBundle.mainBundle()])
-    ])

 ``extends``
 ~~~~~~~~~~~